Standard Mail vs First Class Mail – The Difference

 Several companies want to record and store their mail delivery data.
 If that is the case with you, it is strongly recommended to use the first-class mail option.
 The USPS offers some strong tracing programs for direct mail marketers to track their mail.
 One such program is the IMB (Intelligent Mail Barcode).
 These barcodes are used to track the whereabouts of your mail in real-time.
 It is capable of showing you the entire route and all the movements that take place throughout the delivery process.

 The IMB tool can be used for both first-class and standard mail, but it should be noted that the tracking details returned for the first class mail are more valid, structured, and useful.
 Using the IMB system, the USPS is able to provide marketers with detailed and full scan information that is useful in drafting campaign analytics and reporting.
 The scanned data returned for standard mail is good enough but not very reliable.
-PostGrid’s direct mail automation platform and API helps you use the IMB system effectively.
+PostGrid’s direct mail automation API and platform and help you use the IMB system effectively.
 You can track your mail in real-time and filter mail items to check which ones are about to be delivered, yet to be delivered, being returned, or forwarded.

 Holiday Season Mailing

 For all holiday season mailings, use the first class mail option only.
 The holiday period makes up for the most packed mailing season wherein only first-class mail is given priority.
-If you send a holiday greeting card to someone or conduct a holiday season direct mail campaign, using the standard mail will only cause delays – your mail will never reach on time.
+If you send a holiday greeting card to someone or conduct a holiday season direct mail campaign, using the standard mail will only cause delays – your mail will never reach you on time.
 The standard mail items are delivered after several weeks during the holiday season.
-It is caused due to the incredible increase in the number of mail.
+It is caused due by the incredible increase in the number of mail.
 The delivery time can drastically fluctuate.

 The USPS refers to the period from Thanksgiving to New Year as the holiday season.
 Millions of mail pieces are known to be exchanged during this time period.
 Hence, first-class mail is your only option if you want your mail delivered at the right time.